 In a Perfect World….

-School is out, summer has started and the kids are self-motivated with engaging activities and constantly outside!
+School is out!
+Summer has started and the kids are self-motivated with engaging activities!
+They are constantly outside!

-Wait…that’s not what the kids are doing?
-They want to play Minecraft for 8 hours straight?
-Oh, right, they’re already bored and it’s only June.
-Perhaps they’re driving you nuts…it’s ok to admit it!
+Wait…that’s not your reality?
+The kids want to play Minecraft for 8 hours?
+They’re already bored and it’s only just begun.
+Perhaps they’re driving you nuts.
+It’s ok to admit it!

 What to Do About It

-I’ve created a series of Summer Photo Scavenger Hunts to occupy time in a creative way.
-Starting today, I’m releasing the first.
+Grab yourself this series of free printable Summer Photo Scavenger Hunts to occupy time in a creative way.
 Each will follow a theme and help your kids hone their photo-taking skills.

-Give them your phone or the iPad for a set amount of time.
+Give them your phone or the iPad for a set a timer.
 Remember that point-and-shoot you brought everywhere in 2003?
 Dust that baby off and let your child have it.

 Really want to go crazy?
 Dig out your old film camera and explain that concept to their digital wired minds!